 5. A Pop of Blue

-This home is mainly white, but the bright blue garage door surely steals the show.
 Bold blue hues like this one stick out and capture attention.
-They are memorable, but not too overwhelming when used as an accent color on garages, entryway doors, and trim pieces.
+They’re memorable but not too overwhelming when used as an accent color on garages, entryway doors, and trim pieces.

 6. Cape Cod Smoky Blues

 Traditional New England homes don a deep blue or blue-gray, with white and wood trim and accents.
-Blue-grey is a sophisticated color and this home pulls it off quite nicely.
-The wood accents on the peaks and door of this home warm up the cooler nature of the blue-grey siding.
-This home looks comfortable and inviting while keeping with modern times.
+Blue-grey is a sophisticated color, and this home pulls it off quite nicely.

 7. Baby Blue

-Baby blue is a classic home color.
-It can be found all around the world and for good reason.
-It is easy on the eyes and can be a calming color to add to your home's exterior.
-Pair baby blue with black and white for a look that doesn't age.
+It’s also easy on the eyes and can be a calming color to add to your home’s exterior.
+Pair baby blue with black and white for a look that doesn’t age.

 Brown